-Established in 1962 by Congress, the National Portrait Gallery’s mission is “to tell the story of America by portraying the people who shape the nation’s history, development and culture.
+Established in 1962 by Congress, the National Portrait Gallery has a mission “to tell the story of America by portraying the people who shape the nation’s history, development and culture.
 Part of the Smithsonian Institution, the National Portrait Gallery shares a building with the American Art Museum (also owned and curated by the Smithsonian).

 Housed in a National Historic Landmark Building which once held our nation’s founding documents and served as a hospital for ailing and injured soldiers during the Civil War, the National Portrait Gallery is truly a Washington Institution.